ilpropheta/playground-ot4mmv6n/markdowns/exercise2.md

 auto d2 = move(d1);
 ```

-The code above relies on a deprecated thing, that is the generation of copy operators.
-This should not be a problem but for max paranoia, the most futurable way to declare an interface in C++ consists in `=default`-ing all the special operators:
+However, the code above relies on a deprecated thing: generation of copy operators.
+We should be ready to adapt in case deprecation turns into actual removal.

+So we can say the most futurable way to declare an interface in C++ consists in `=default`-ing all the special operators:

 ```cpp
 class Interface